Skip to main content

 End-to-End Scheduling

-In order to execute ODX transfers where you are using Azure Data Factory, as well as execution packages within Data Areas and Semantic Models, as part of the same scheduled job, then add the following script as a PowerShell executable.
+In order to execute transfer tasks in Ingest instances where you are using Azure Data Factory, as well as execution packages within Data Areas and Semantic Models, as part of the same scheduled job, then add the following script as a PowerShell executable.
 Keep in mind that variables ($TriggerJobsInOrder, $ApiKey, $OcpApimSubscriptionKey and $BaseUrl) need to be changed for your environment.
 Please see the below video for more details,

 $TriggerJobsInOrder = "JOB NAME"